Bomb-making suspect had white supremacist literature along with explosives according to unsealed records

 "Within his bedroom, literature has been found concerning white supremacy groups," Heimerl stated in justifying search efforts of Morrow's lap top computer and electronic devices.

+"Yes, he did have white supremacy material," Beaver Dam Police Detectives Lieutenant Terrence Gebhardt tells our Madison affiliate WKOW 27 News.

+But Gebhardt says investigators have not been able to link Morrow to any group.
+"I'm making no conclusions as to why he had the material," Gebhardt says.

-Court records also show investigators identified a Fremont, Wisconsin man who Morrow may have had phone contact with in proximity to the time of the explosion.
+Court records also show investigators identified a Fremont man who Morrow may have had phone contact with in proximity to the time of the explosion.
+But Gebhardt says it was determined the man was not integral to the Beaver Dam situation.

+The unsealed documents show guns and hundreds of rounds of ammunition were in Morrow's apartment, as well as a ballistic helmet and vest, and exploding targets.

-Records show a Town of Beaver Dam storage unit rented by Morrow was searched by investigators, but with no evidence of bomb-making found.
+Records show a Town of Beaver Dam storage unit rented by Morrow was searched by investigators.
+Storage unit co-owner Mike Firchow tells 27 News law enforcement personnel bore a hole in the unit's wall to insert a camera and ensure there were no bombs inside.
+Firchow says there was nothing inside the unit, that Morrow rented for only a few days before giving Firchow notice he was terminating the storage rental.

 The 28-year old Morrow attended a Christian college in Pensacola, Fla, and worked for a pharmaceutical company in Madison prior to living in Beaver Dam.
 At time of the explosion and his death, Morrow worked for Richelieu Foods in Beaver Dam in quality control.
 Unsealed search warrant records state co-workers "...described a smell like moth balls" coming from Morrow.